BolaGhaly/TS-Unit-Testing/20-isAnagram/isAnagram.md

 ## Task
 Write out a function, `isAnagram(str1,str2)`.
 For input, you will be given a string referenced as str1 and a string referenced as str2.
 For output, you will return a boolean.
 Return true if str2 is an anagram of str1.
-Otherwise, return the false value.
+Otherwise, return false.

 ## Examples
 ```